 - Suggest asynchronous online discussions whenever possible rather than synchronous discussions that involve in-person and remote students.

 - Additional equipment is being purchased and installed in some spaces.

 BlendFlex Faculty Training

 The Center for Distributed Learning and the Office of Instructional Resources have created an online, self-paced course that should take around an hour to complete.
 This course will give you an overview of how this model will be used at UCF, address questions you may have about its implementation, and identify considerations in teaching practices.
 It also contains a helpful guide of tools, technologies, and strategies for applying this model in your course.ENROLL NOW

 New Tech in the Classroom

-The Office of Instructional Resources has installed web cameras, microphones, and/or adjusted technology in classrooms across many UCF campuses to assist faculty in implementing the BlendFlex model for Fall 2020.
+The Office of Instructional Resources has installed web cameras, microphones, and/or adjusted technology in classrooms across many UCF campuses to assist faculty in implementing the BlendFlex model.
 If you have any questions about your specific classroom, reach out to the Office of Instructional Resources for more information.

 Rooms Currently Being Equipped for BlendFlex SupportBlendFlex Classrooms